Tuesday, October 27, 2009

 Joni Eareckson Tada calls this “Show and Tell.”

 Remember those days of “show and tell” at school.
 My youngest granddaughter Clara was supposed to bring an item for “show and tell” that began with a “J.” She came downstairs with her favorite stuffed animal – a monkey named George.
-When her dad tried to explain that “George” starts with “G” rather than “J” she responded without a hitch, “No, Daddy, this is G-G-George Jackson!
+When her dad tried to explain that “George” starts with “G” rather than “J” she responded without a hitch, “No, Daddy, this is G-G-George Jackson!”

 We are God’s “Show and Tell” for here and now.
 The watching world sees God’s power to change hearts when our hearts are changed by God’s amazing grace.
-When you and I “take the punches on the chin from the world to show and tell that the cheek can be turned, the cross can be carried, the burden can be borne, the thorn can be accepted, the temptation can be opposed and the wicked can be loved,
+When you and I “take the punches on the chin from the world to show and tell that the cheek can be turned, the cross can be carried, the burden can be borne, the thorn can be accepted, the temptation can be opposed and the wicked can be loved,”[1] then we “Show and Tell” what God is doing to restore brokenness one heart at a time.
+Jesus has to “show up” in my words and in my actions for me to “Show and Tell” God’s love to a broken, dying world!

 I don’t want to be like Clara – reinventing “Show and Tell” to my own imagination.
 I want to be God’s “Show and Tell” to my watching world today!
 I am one of those “unlikely hands” with the tall call to show God’s care, provision and love and to wait and watch for opportunities to do so!